scieloorg/kernel_to_webiste/README.md

 cd core

 # Create the strings translated to Portuguese
-django-admin makemessages -l pt
+django-admin makemessages_no_fuzzy -l pt

 # Create the strings translated to Spanish
-django-admin makemessages -l es
+django-admin makemessages_no_fuzzy -l es

 # Compile the translated strings
 django-admin compilemessages